KxSystems/docs/docs/wp/blockchain/index.md

 However, the size of partitions containing data prior to then are much smaller.
-Having partitions of roughly equal size is an advantage when it comes to multi-threaded queries, as it makes it easier to allocate an equal amount of data to each slave for processing.
+Having partitions of roughly equal size is an advantage when it comes to multi-threaded queries, as it makes it easier to allocate an equal amount of data to each secondary thread for processing.
 Below is a sample of the `txInfo` table, containing the partition column `int`.

 ```q